-A narrow police powers carve-out to the expropriation clause in NAFTA's Chapter 11 can promote investment by helping to overcome the hold-up problem and the tendency of governments not to internalize regulatory costs.
-Some argue that governments should be exempt from paying compensation for regulations that serve a legitimate public purpose and that are non-discriminatory.
-Most NAFTA tribunals have been sympathetic to such concerns and have applied a police powers carve-out to expropriation.
+Proponents of strong protections from indirect expropriation in IIAs claim that such an interpretation promotes investment by helping to overcome the hold-up problem and the tendency of governments not to internalize regulatory costs.
+Other commentators, including numerous IIA arbitration tribunals, argue that governments should be exempt from paying compensation for regulations that serve a legitimate public purpose and that are non-discriminatory.

 We used a simple model to analyze the efficiency and equity implications of a police powers carve-out, given the presence of non-discrimination rules.
-A police powers carve-out creates two inefficiencies during the post-investment (regulation) stage.
+A police powers carve-out creates two potential inefficiencies during the post-investment (regulation) stage.
 First, when parties can dispute whether a regulation is legitimate, a carve-out may encourage costly litigation.
 Second, a positive probability of a tribunal exempting the regulator from paying compensation encourages the host to regulate more often than is warranted from a joint welfare perspective.
 Both of these inefficiencies stem from moral hazard.
 If these are the only inefficiencies in the investment game, then there is no role for a police powers carve-out.
-It is Pareto efficient to adopt a narrow police powers carve-out, and use taxes that are set prior to investment to compensate the host country for the increased regulatory risk.
+It is Pareto efficient to adopt a strong protections from indirect expropriation, and use taxes that are set prior to investment to compensate the host country for the increased regulatory risk.

-However most modern investment treaties also potentially generate inefficiency at the stage when the terms of the investment are determined.
-For example, the National Treatment principle requires the host to treat foreign investors no less favorably than domestic investors.
+However most modern investment treaties also potentially generate inefficiency at the stage when the terms of the investment are determined.20 For example, the National Treatment principle requires the host to treat foreign investors no less favorably than domestic investors.
 A host government cannot demand side payments from foreign investors, nor can it charge them higher tax rates.
 This aspect of National Treatment can create inefficiencies when the investment project is environmentally risky.
 In order to be willing to accept a risky project while surrendering the right to regulate the project without paying compensation, the host may need a significant payment from the investor.
 The host may be unable to obtain this payment and still comply with the National Treatment clause, unless it imposes an inefficiently high tax on domestic investment.

 Distortions associated with non-discrimination clauses are central in our analysis.
 We identified conditions under which this first stage inefficiency dominates the moral hazard problems surrounding regulation.
 When the tax distortion is sufficiently important, a range of police powers carve-outs are all Pareto-efficient.
-A narrow carve-out might simply transfer rent from the host government to foreign investors.
+Strong protections from indirect expropriation might simply transfer rent from the host government to foreign investors.

-We provided an example in which narrowing the police powers carve-out can reduce investment when signatories do not have a strong right of establishment.
+We provided an example in which weakening the police powers carve-out can reduce investment when signatories do not have a strong right of establishment.
 Even in NAFTA (which does give a such a right) parties were able to select which sectors to exempt from aspects of the treaty.
 When hosts can reject projects, investments must satisfy a participation constraint for both the host and the investor.
-If the police powers carve-out to the expropriation clause is narrow, the host requires a large payment to accept risky projects.
+If the police powers carve-out to the expropriation clause is weak, the host requires a large payment to accept risky projects.
 In some cases, there may be no outcome that satisfies both parties' participation constraints.
-In such a case, a broader police powers carve-out would increase the range of mutually beneficial investment opportunities.
-A narrow police powers carve-out might inhibit rather than encourage FDI.
+In such a case, a stronger police powers carve-out would increase the range of mutually beneficial investment opportunities.
+Stronger protections from indirect expropriation might inhibit rather than encourage FDI.